 Instructions

-- In a Dutch oven, or large skillet with a tight fitting lid, heat the remaining 2 tablespoons oil over medium heat.ย Add the sugar to the oil without stirring.
+- In a Dutch oven, or large skillet with a tight fitting lid, heat the 2 tablespoons oil over medium heat.ย Add the sugar to the oil without stirring.
 Once the sugar starts to melt and turn a little dark, add the chicken pieces in one layer.
 Cook until lightly browned, about 2-3 minutes each side.ย Transfer the chicken to a plate.

 Natasha